dgkf/2025-10-isc-proposal-debug-adapter/README.md

-# Building a Path to a Modern R Debugger Interfaces
+# Building a Path to Modern R Debugger Interfaces

 _an ISC Proposal for Oct 2025_